'What were you thinking?!'

 Realization dawned on Glaw, and things he hoped were untrue began to make a lot of sense.
 Vita voiced his suspicions before he had the chance.

-<Ironic that it was that exact human Nikon betrayed him to, is the one he saved him from in the first place.
-Who knows, maybe they've been working together since then, planning the end of our people.
-Would explain why he ran and hid that time when your people came to make the border; that’s the reason we was cast out in the first place, just so you know.
+<Ironic that the exact human Nikon saved Aelius from is the one he chose to betray him to.
+Who knows, maybe Nikon and that creature have been working together since the start, planning the end of our people.
+Would explain why he ran and hid that time when your people came to make the border; that’s the reason he was cast out in the first place, just so you know.
+Always been a coward.
 Probably has some mad agreement, like being allowed to rule over the survivors.> She took a deep, rattling breath. <When we get my brother out of this mess, I will punch him hard enough to knock some sense into him.
 And then I will kill Nikon.>

 The boy was cradling his right arm to his chest and his pale face was covered in sweat.
 He'd bitten clean through his lip and there was a thin trail of blood down his chin.
 It didn't take a genius to figure out what had happened.